vuakungfuvt/TestCoinsPH/README.md

     - Views display visual elements and controls on the screen.
 They’re typically subclasses of UIView.
     - View models transform model information into values that can be displayed on a view.
 They’re usually classes, so they can be passed around as references.
 - [x] Extensions: Some extensions of classes.
-- [x] TestNABWeatherTest: The Test of ViewModel
+- [x] TestCoinsPHTests: The Test of ViewModel
-- [x] TestNABWeatherUITestsZ: The Test of UI
+- [x] TestCoinsPHUITests: The Test of UI

 ## Libraries in Pods: